v-thi/wtd/v1.0/support-center/writing-documentation.md

 ## Saving

-To save a page, click {% icon classes="fas fa-cloud-upload-alt" /%} **Save Draft** in the bottom right.
+To save a page, click {% icon classes="fas fa-cloud-upload-alt" /%} **Save Draft** on the bottom right.
 Your edits will be saved in [draft mode](/support-center/draft-mode) until you publish them.
 Every edit you make is saved in the [page history](/support-center/page-history).

 When you are ready to publish the changes to your readers, click {% icon classes="fas fa-forward" /%} **Publish**.